-- Emergency department: accident/emergency/casualty/acute department at COVID STEROID trial site - Hospital ward: medical or surgical ward at COVID STEROID trial site, including dedicated COVID-19 hospital wards - Intermediate care unit: area of the hospital with higher resources to monitor patients as defined by the site, but invasive mechanical cannot be given. - Intensive care unit: area of the hospital where invasive mechanical can be given. - Other: any location in the same or another hospital not covered in the other categories Use of respiratory support at randomisation: - Closed system (y/n): Use of invasive mechanical ventilation as defined under Definition of stratification variables or use of Non-invasive ventilation or continuous use of continuous positive airway pressure (CPAP) for hypoxia as defined under Definition of inclusion criteria.
-If yes, latest FiO2 and duration in hours prior to randomisation - Open system with an oxygen flow ≥ 10 L/min: If yes, the maximum supplemental oxygen flow on an open system at randomisation (+/- 1 h) will be registered.
+- Emergency department: accident/emergency/casualty/acute department at COVID STEROID trial site - Hospital ward: medical or surgical ward at COVID STEROID trial site, including dedicated COVID-19 hospital wards - Intermediate care unit: area of the hospital with higher resources to monitor patients as defined by the site, but invasive mechanical cannot be given. - Intensive care unit: area of the hospital where invasive mechanical can be given. - Other: any location in the same or another hospital not covered in the other categories

+Respiratory support:

+- Invasive mechanical ventilation: Use of mechanical ventilation via an endotracheal tube at the time of randomisation.
+If yes, the latest FiO2 and duration in hours will be registered. - Closed system (non-invasive ventilation or continuous use of CPAP): Use of non-invasive ventilation (including positive pressure ventilation via a tight mask or helmet) or continuous use of CPAP (mask, helmet or tracheostomy; not including intermittent use of CPAP) at the time of randomisation.
+If yes, the latest FiO2 and duration in hours will be registered. - Open system with an oxygen flow ≥ 10 L/min: If yes, the maximum supplemental oxygen flow on an open system at randomisation (+/- 1 h) will be registered.